fortify/ssc-js-sandbox-docs/_posts/2017-08-03-updateCustomTagsOfVersion.markdown

     }
     ...
 </code></pre>

-## Update the Custom Tags list of application version
+## Updating the Custom Tags List for an Application Version

-In this section we will finally update the Custom Tags list related to Project Version.
-You may notice that any duplicate Custom Tag in list is ignored by API.
+To update the custom tags list for the application version:

 <pre><code class="javascript">
 //updateCustomTagsOfVersion_spec.js
     ...